 Magnolia bark (Magnolia officinalis) is a versatile herbal remedy.

-In traditional Chinese medicine, it is consumed as a tea known as Saiboku-To to treat nervous tension, anxiety, and insomnia.
-(36)
+In traditional Chinese medicine, it is consumed as a tea known as Saiboku-to to treat nervous tension, anxiety, and insomnia.

-Now it’s sold for cognitive enhancement, for stress relief, and as a sleep aid.
+Now it’s sold for cognitive enhancement and stress relief and as a sleep aid.

 Vitamin B6 — A Needed Cofactor

-In the body, the neurotransmitter GABA is synthesized from the excitatory neurotransmitter glutamate and vitamin B6 (pyridoxine), an essential cofactor.
-(38)
+In the body, the neurotransmitter GABA is synthesized from the excitatory neurotransmitter glutamate and vitamin B6 (pyridoxine), an essential cofactor

-Inadequate levels of B6 contributes to stress in two ways.
+An inadequate level of vitamin B6 contributes to stress in two ways.

-First, it can lead to diminished GABA synthesis.
-(39)
+First, it can lead to diminished GABA synthesis

-It also leads to a buildup of glutamate which can contribute to anxiety, chronic pain disorders, and neurodegenerative diseases.
-(40, 41)
+Additionally, lack of B6 leads to a buildup of glutamate which, in turn, can contribute to anxiety, chronic pain disorders, and neurodegenerative diseases.

 Picamilon — The “Smart Drug” GABA Supplement